 Another idea is to encourage new people to speak at each sermon.
 Get members involved and ask around for speakers every week.
 It improves engagement as there's always something new from a different voice at every service!
 There are plenty of other methods to enhance engagement in your church, with many excellent ideas presented here.

 In summary, these are proven ways to increase church attendance.
-Communication is key, which is why a mass messaging service like ours can be beneficial.
+Communication is key, which is why a mass messaging service like Text-Em-All can be beneficial.
 Encourage members to invite new people, make new members feel welcome, send out text alerts and updates, and keep people engaged.
 All of this will help you see a remarkable improvement in your church membership.